ParasAagarwal/isituber/readme.md

 - **Real-Time Updates**: The application uses sockets to provide real-time updates for ride requests, confirmations, and ride tracking.
 - **Authentication**: Secure user and captain authentication using JWT tokens.
 - **Error Handling**: Comprehensive error handling for API requests and real-time communication.
+- **Caching with Redis**: Utilized Redis for caching frequently accessed data and session management to improve performance and scalability.

 ## Frontend Documentation